Know Better, Do Better

 Or maybe things were looking good for you to have an empty seat next to you on that flight... but then the very last passenger to board was sat next to you?

-Or how about the time the missionaries told you the Christmas shoeboxes you meticulously pack each year aren't really the most effective way to do evangelism or provide material aid to kids in third-world countries?
+Or how about the time the missionaries told you the Christmas shoeboxes you meticulously pack each year aren't really the most effective strategy for meeting the spiritual needs of kids in third-world countries?

 Yeah.
 We're going there.